venkateshr44/Wine-Quality-Prediction/README.md

 # Wine-Quality-Prediction

-Machine Learning model which predicts the quality of a Wine by performing Exploratory Data Analysis it will predict the Quality of the Wine.
+Machine Learning model which predicts the quality of a Wine by performing the Exploratory Data Analysis.
 It mainly uses Regression model for predicting the Quality of Wine based on factors given below.

 Click [here](https://www.kaggle.com/yasserh/wine-quality-dataset) for Kaggle dataset.
 ## Factors used for analysis